stakater/developer-handbook/content/architecture/object-calisthenics.md

 |_________________________________|
 ```

 If you assume that this is a gas-powered car that internally tracks gasoline in liters, then you are going to be right 99.999% of the time.
-That's really bad and this is why getters and setters expose implementation / violate encapsulation.
+That's really bad and this is why get methods and set methods expose implementation / violate encapsulation.
 Now this code is brittle and hard to change.
 What if we want a hydrogen-fuelled car?
 We have to throw out this whole Car class now.
 It would have been better just to have behavior methods like `fillUp(Fuel fuel)`.

-### Getters and setters can actually be dangerous
+### Get and set methods can actually be dangerous

 Using getter method blindly can actually cause problems.
 Lets say we have debt class and there is a list of debts inside.